jrudess/streamdvr/README.md

 Refer to `config/config.yml` for all configuration options.

-* config files are loaded from the following paths listed in precedence order
+* config files are loaded from the following paths (listed in precedence order):
   * $XDG_CONFIG_HOME/streamdvr/
   * $HOME/.config/streamdvr/
     * %LOCALAPPDATA%/streamdvr/ on windows
   * $cwd/config/

 * To run: `node streamdvr.js`
-* To run without color: `node streamdvr.js --no-color`
+* To run without color: `node --no-color streamdvr.js`
+* To suppress node warnings: `node --no-warnings streamdvr.js`

 * TUI navigation:
     * `1` to focus the streamer list